-Regulators have encouraged banks to transition away from the use of the London Interbank Offered Rate ("LIBOR") as a reference rate.
-It is expected that the transition away from the widespread use of LIBOR to alternative rates will continue to occur over the course of the next few years.
-Please see Item 1A Risk Factors - Risks Related to Our Business for further information.
+Regulators expect banks to transition away from the use of the London Interbank Offered Rate ("LIBOR") as a reference rate.
+It is expected that the transition away from the widespread use of LIBOR to alternative rates will continue to occur over the course of the next eighteen months, ahead of the FCA's announced cessation of the remaining LIBOR settings by June 30, 2023.
+Please see "Item 1A Risk Factors - Risks Related to Our Business" included in this report for further information.